 -

 - Explanation: Firstly, the IF Function converts the Boolean values into row numbers and blanks.
-Later, the MATCH and the ROW Functions calculate an array with consecutive numbers, from 1 to n, where n is the last numeric identity of the total size of the cell range.
+Then the MATCH and ROW functions calculate an array with consecutive numbers, from 1 to n, where n is the last numeric identity of the total size of the cell range.
 As $B$5:$B$11 has 7 values, so the array becomes {1; 2; 3; 4; 5; 6; 7}.

 - SMALL(IF(ISNUMBER(MATCH($B$5:$B$11, $B$14, 0)), MATCH(ROW($B$5:$B$11), ROW($B$5:$B$11)), “”), ROWS($A$1:A1))) → becomes